WINDS

-WINDS (Wideband InterNetworking engineering test and Demonstration Satellite, also known as Kizuna), was a Japanese communication satellite.
-Launch was originally scheduled for 2007.
+WINDS (Wideband InterNetworking engineering test and Demonstration Satellite, also known as Kizuna) was a Japanese communication satellite.

 Launch

 The launch date was eventually set for 15 February 2008, but a problem detected in a second stage maneuvering thruster delayed it to 23 February.
 Lift-off occurred at 08:55 GMT on 23 February from Tanegashima Space Center, and the satellite separated from its H-IIA carrier rocket into a Geosynchronous transfer orbit at 09:23.

+Launch was originally scheduled for 2007.

 Purpose

 WINDS was used to relay the internet to Japanese homes and businesses through Ka-Band signals.
 It also tested technologies that would be utilised by future Japanese communication satellites.
 A part of Japan's i-Space program, WINDS was operated by JAXA and NICT.

 Prior to launch, a JAXA brochure claimed that WINDS will be able to provide 155 Mbit/s download speeds to home users with 45-centimetre diameter satellite dishes, while providing industrial users via 5-metre diameter dishes with 1.2 Gbit/s speeds.